The Climax (illustration): Style and symbolism

 Wilde, one of the most influential members of the "Decadence", commissioned Beardsley to illustrate the English version of his play, which resulted in The Climax, The Stomach Dance, and The Eyes of Herod, in which women are attributed with traditionally male vices of lust, desire to dominate, and materialism.
 The Climax was redrawn because The Studio owned the copyright for the original drawing.
 The femme fatale of the successor was less menacing.
 Stylistically, it was more advanced, and it was drawn with more conventional page proportions, as compared to the J'ai baisé ta bouche Iokanaan version made with an elongated upright format.

 First published in 1894, The Climax consists of strong, precise lines, decorative motifs characteristic of the developing Art Nouveau style, and the use of only black ink.
 Beardsley's style was influenced by Japanese woodcuts also known as Ukiyo-e, which comes through in the flatness of imagery, compositional arrangement, and the stylistic motifs.
 Elements of eroticism are also apparent.

 The main focus of this illustration, Salome, floats in midair and in her hands she holds the head of John the Baptist just after she kissed it, depicting the final words said by Salome in the play "J'ai baisé ta bouche Iokanaan, j'ai baisé ta bouche" ("I have kissed your mouth, Jokannan, I have kissed your mouth").
-Her hair billows in snake-like tendrils above her as she stares powerfully into the eyes of John the Baptist.
+Her hair billows in snake-like tendrils above her as she stares at the closed eyes of John the Baptist.
 His severed head drips blood that nourishes the phallic lily.
 The flower also symbolizes purity.
 Composing the background behind these two figures is a white quarter section of the moon and a stylized depiction of peacock feathers, a signature motif in Beardsley's illustrations, made of concentric circles.

 Beardsley satirized Victorian values regarding sex, that at the time highly valued respectability, and men's fear of female superiority, as the women's movement made gains in economic rights and occupational and educational opportunities by the 1880s.
 Salome's power over men can be seen in the way that Beardsley presents her as a monster-like figure, reminiscent of Medusa.